 The two easiest ways to schedule your Nest are:

 • Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-As you set the thermostat up, the Google Home app gives you the option to change the temperature with a schedule.
-If you choose that option, it presents a preset schedule for you to customize as you wish.
+As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
+When choosing this option, it will show a preset schedule for you to customize as you wish.
 After you've made all your choices, that’s the schedule it will use.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-Once you pick the day, tap Add and find the preset you want.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+You can then pick the day of the week that you want to add a temperature.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Select Done to save changes.
+Your update won't be applied until you select Done.

 10. Setting a Temperature Range on a Nest Thermostat